ada0l/qr_book_backend/README.md

 ```

 ```
-DELETE /comment?id=10 - delete comment of user, whose id is 10.
+DELETE /comment?id=10 - delete comment of user, which id is 10.

 [get variables input]
 "id": int